Overall Score: 14

 Don’t see your country?

-Check back next year to see if your country was evaluated.
+Check back next year to see if your country was evaluated by our civil society collaborators.

 Actions governments can take: